-- Person misrepresents status as a licensed and/or insured contractor. - Person requests that the homeowner obtain all building permits. - Person requests full payment prior to any work being started or completed. - Person requests payment in cash or check made to individual, not a business. - Person requests an initial payment much greater than the typical to costs to get a project started. - Person does not provide a detailed list of work to be completed and related costs, such as a budget planning worksheet, to account for how your money will be spent and to put you on notice that the project may not be completed for the contract price. - The contract does not specify a start date or completion deadline, the project does not start as scheduled or stalls for an unusual amount of time. - Employees, subcontractors or suppliers inform you that they were not paid after you paid the contractor. - Person requires funds earlier than scheduled.
-Request signals that the person may have spent funds on an unrelated project or the person is already over budget and cannot meet contract price. - The person does not require change orders to be in writing, or does not document all changes to plans, budgets or schedules.
+- Person misrepresents status as a licensed and/or insured contractor. - Person requests the homeowner obtain all building permits themselves. - Person requests full payment prior to any work being started or completed. - Person requests payment in cash or check made to individual, not a business. - Person requests an initial payment much greater than typical costs associated with getting a project started. - Person requires funds earlier than scheduled.
+Request signals that the person may have spent funds on an unrelated project or the person is already over budget and cannot meet contract price. - Person does not provide a detailed list of work to be completed and related costs, such as a budget planning worksheet, to account for how your money will be spent and to put you on notice that the project may not be completed for the contract price.
+The best practice is to have payments scheduled to match expenses at different stages throughout the project. - The person does not require change orders to be in writing, or does not document all changes to plans, budgets or schedules prior to requesting or receiving funds. - The contract does not specify a start date or completion deadline, the project does not start as scheduled or stalls for an unusual amount of time. - Employees, subcontractors or suppliers inform you that they were not paid after you paid the contractor.